drawbu/drawbu.dev/articles/Install NixOS on Contabo server.md

 author:
   name: drawbu
   email: contact@drawbu.dev
+description: Step by step installation of NixOS on a contabo server.
+This is mainly a guide for myself
 ---

 In this guide, we'll see how to setup NixOS on a Ubuntu 22.04 Contabo VPS.